 SICS East Swedish ICT AB (formerly Santa Anna IT Research Institute AB) is situated in Linköping with its administrative office in Mjärdevi Science Park.
 The institute cooperates closely with Linköpings University, primarily the Department of Computer and Information Science, Department of Electrical Engineering and Department of Biomedical Engineering.

-Research areas of special interest are:
+Research areas of special interest

 - Software and systems engineering